Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: Summary and conclusion

 It is known that dynamics of a linear classical system is represented by linear symplectic transformations in a classical phase space.
 Such a system is driven by a quadratic Hamiltonian whose quantum analogue is also a quadratic function of position and momentum operators.
 In \cite{Littlejohn:1985}, Littlejohn derives the exact Gaussian form of the wave function of the squeezed coherent states by making use of: (i) the Weyl--Heisenberg operators which translate a state in the phase space (ii) the correspondance between the symplectic group and the metaplectic operators, the latter of which provide the spreading of the wave function.

-In order to investigate the squeezed coherent states within the hydrodynamic interpretation, we started with decomposing the corresponding wave function into its polar form as in the de Broglie--Madelung--Bohm approach.
+In order to investigate the squeezed coherent states within the hydrodynamic interpretation, we started by decomposing the corresponding wave function into its polar form as in the de Broglie--Madelung--Bohm approach.
 In the mean time, a phase space probability distribution was obtained via the Wigner function as in \cite{Littlejohn:1985}.
 Note that as our wave function in question is Gaussian, the associated Wigner function is non--negative and also Gaussian.
 This allows it to be a proper candidate for a phase space distribution function.

 Next, we started the thermodynamic analysis by defining a Shannon entropy via the Wigner function.
 For the case of the squeezed coherent states, this phase space Wigner entropy is a constant of time.
-Indeed, it taking a minimum value is consistent with the minimum uncertainty principle satisfied by the squeezed coherent states.
+Indeed, it taking a minimum value is consistent with the minimum of the Schr{\"{o}}dinger--Robinson uncertainty being satisfied by the squeezed coherent states.
 This is why we claimed that the system in question is in a dynamic thermodynamic equilibrium.

 Further thermodynamic analysis was slightly more involved as it requires one to incorporate the statistical concepts with the quantum mechanical measurement process.
 For example, the hydrodynamic interpretation we followed was derived within the position representation.
 Momenta of the particles, on the other hand, are identified once the positions are selected.
 Therefore, if we would like to decompose a phase space distribution function into its portions involving the information about the positions and the momenta, we need to acknowledge the fact that the momenta are post--selected.
 Indeed, this fact was realized even in the early times of the statistical interpretation of quantum mechanics by Moyal \cite{Moyal:1949} and by Takabayasi \cite{Takabayasi:1954}.